History of Cardiology at The Mount Sinai Health System

 - In 1990, the Molecular and Cellular Cardiology Laboratories were established.
 Initially under the direction of Drs.
 Andrew R. Marks and Mark Taubman, these laboratories were dedicated to investigating cardiovascular diseases using the techniques of molecular and cellular biology.
 Dr. Bruce Gelb, Professor of Pediatrics and Human Genetics, headed the training program in Molecular and Cellular Cardiology and was recently joined by Dr. Roger Hajjar, Professor of Medicine (Cardiology).

-In May 2006, Mount Sinai announced the creation of Mount Sinai Heart, a new approach to cardiac care that combines all of the Medical Center's world-class resources—including internationally renowned physicians, scientists, and educators; clinical services; leading-edge research; and an outstanding cardiology training program—in one integrated entity.
+In May 2006, Mount Sinai announced the creation of Mount Sinai Heart, a new approach to cardiac care that combines all of the Health System's world-class resources—including internationally renowned physicians, scientists, and educators; clinical services; leading-edge research; and an outstanding cardiology training program—in one integrated entity.

 Dr. Fuster, in addition to his Mount Sinai responsibilities as Director of the Zena and Michael A. Wiener Cardiovascular Institute and the Marie-Josée and Henry R. Kravis Center for Cardiovascular Health, is also the Richard Gorlin, MD/Heart Research Foundation Professor, Past President of the World Heart Federation, Past President of the American Heart Association, and the President for Science of the National Centre for Cardiovascular Research (CNIC) in Madrid, the Spanish equivalent of the National Heart, Lung, and Blood Institute (NHLBI).